brnersr/Olist_E_Commerce/README.md

-# sql_projects
-This repository showcases various SQL projects I've completed on different datasets.
-The projects focus on developing skills in data cleaning and manipulation, data analysis, data visualization, and writing effective SQL queries.

-# Title: SQL Analysis of the Brazilian Olist E-commerce
+# SQL Analysis of the Brazilian Olist E-commerce

-*Abstract:*

 This project utilizes SQL queries to conduct data analysis on the Brazilian Olist E-commerce Dataset.
 The dataset encompasses order details and customer information for Olist Store between 2016 and 2018.

 *Analysis Performed:*